snowplow/documentation/docs/getting-started-on-community-edition/upgrade-guide/index.md

 ## Updating Snowplow components

 If you are using a standard Quick Start deployment, you can follow the steps below to upgrade your Iglu Server and Pipeline.
-If you have deviated from the example, then you should compare the differences between the Snowplow OS Distributions in the examples and update your usage of the Terraform modules accordingly.
+If you have deviated from the example, then you should compare the differences between the Snowplow Community Edition Distributions in the examples and update your usage of the Terraform modules accordingly.

 **Note:** You will experience some brief downtime when running these upgrades, as there is no redudency in the default deployment.
 If you want to run these upgrades with no downtime then you will need to extend the Quick Start examples to have redundant Iglu Servers and Snowplow Collectors at a minimum.